lauritswl/Github-Merge-Conflict/README.md

 For each branch please fill out this MD:
 ____________

-What is the name of this branch:
+What is the name of this branch: Merge_1_Adding_My_Answer

-What is your name:
+What is your name: Laurits

-How does a pipe from tidyverse look in R:
+How does a pipe from tidyverse look in R: %>%